 Those with older children—approximately grades three through eight—should check out Beyond Five in a Row.
 These three volumes were authored by Becky Jane Lambert, daughter of the original series author, Jane Claire Lambert.
 These are excellent, one-semester courses.
 The four "chapter books" used for each volume are the foundation for this unit study approach.
 For example, Volume 1 uses The Boxcar Children, Thomas Edison: Young Inventor, Homer Price, and Betsy Ross: Designer of Our Flag.
 The subject areas covered include literature, some language arts, history, composition, science, and fine arts.

 Lessons are set up so that you read a chapter from the book, then work through your choice of the suggested activities.
 These activities vary greatly from day to day.

 About half of the lessons include an essay question; you will need to tailor requirements on these to suit the age of each student.
 Creating timelines is recommended as a means of helping students understand chronological relationships between people and events.
 Numerous hands-on activities are included: art projects, cooking, science experiments, learning sign language, etc. Occasional "Career Paths" sections help students consider career possibilities and offer suggestions for further research or experience in the field.

 Quite a bit of historical and scientific information is included within each Beyond Five in a Row guide, but you need to use outside resources for additional research.
 Many such resources are suggested in the lessons.
 Lessons often include internet activities where students research particular websites on topics related to the studies.

-A list of all topics covered is located at the back of each book; this will help you for both planning and tracking your accomplishments.
+A list of all topics covered is located at the back of each book.
+This will help you both plan and track your accomplishments.